 3a.
 Embroidery

-I transferred the pattern onto the solufix, carefully positioning the patterns on the front of the fanny pack.
+I transferred the pattern onto the solufix, making sure to position the patterns correctly on the front of the fanny pack.

 Then, I embroidered the foliage and the flowers with chain stitch in three rows: one fuchsia, one light, and the last in soft pink.
-The heart and stamens are embroidered with light thread.
+The center and stamens are embroidered with light thread.

-After embroidering the entire pattern (and having a bit of sore fingers 😅 because the denim fabric is quite thick), I washed the jeans and the solufix disappeared to reveal the pretty pattern.
+After embroidering the entire pattern (and slightly hurting my fingers 😅 because the jeans toile is quite thick), I washed the jeans and the solufix disappeared, revealing the beautiful pattern.

 3b.
 Assembly

-I cut the different pieces, taking care to cut my front piece according to the patterns I had just embroidered.
+I cut the different pieces, taking care to cut the front piece according to the patterns I had just embroidered.

-I started by placing the two sliders on my zipper by the meter facing each other.
-I sewed small clean finish strips at the zipper ends which I topstitched.
+I started by placing the two sliders on my zipper tape facing each other.
+I sewed small clean finish strips at the zipper ends and topstitched them.

-I then sewed the front and the top to the zipper; then the sides to the whole.
+Then I sewed the front and top to the zipper; then the sides to the whole piece.

-Before sewing the back to the whole, I made a pocket on the back lining.
+Before sewing the back to the rest, I made a pocket on the back lining.
 I like to slip my transport card in there.
-So I made a patch pocket whose top filling was sewn with decorative stitching.
+So I made a patch pocket with the top edge sewn with a decorative stitch.
 Once the pocket was placed on the lining, I finished assembling the back.

-To have nice finishes inside the bag, I edged the seam allowances with bias tape before turning my bag to see the result...
+To get nice finishes inside the bag, I edged the seam allowances with bias tape before turning the bag right side out to see the result...

-I then assembled the straps and finished the adjustment using the hardware... and tada!
+Then I assembled the webbings and finished the adjustment using the hardware... and ta-da!

 4. My feedback

-I really like fanny packs that allow you to have your essentials safely within reach while keeping your hands free for shopping or using public transport.
-I really enjoyed sewing this project and thinking through the main steps of its creation.
+I really like fanny packs because they let you keep your essentials safe and within reach while keeping your hands free for shopping or using public transport.
+I really enjoyed sewing this project and planning out the main steps.

-This version gave me new design ideas that I would like to realize in the future.
-It's a project that offers many possibilities and I definitely plan to explore it further!
+This version gave me new design ideas that I’d like to bring to life in the future.
+It’s a project with many possibilities, and I definitely plan to explore it further!

-There you go, you know everything about my sewing project that kept me busy from September to November.
-I hope it will inspire you to get started!
-And if you want to sew your fanny pack with me at the workshop, it's now possible!
+There you go, you know everything about my little sewing project that kept me busy from September to November.
+I hope it inspires you to get started!
+And if you want to sew your fanny pack with me in the workshop, it's now possible!
 And an embroidered version is possible by combining the embroidery and sewing courses...
-Classy, right?
+Pretty cool, right?

-Don't hesitate to check out our courses program.
+Feel free to check out our course schedule.

 So all that's left to do is...
-Get your needles ready!
+Grab your needles!